giorgiozoppi/BCNCPPMeetup/transferservice/TransferService/README.md

-# TransferService REST WebService for money tranfer.
+# TransferService REST WebService for money transfer.
 TransferService is a rest web service written in Java using Spring Framework and JWT authentication, even if the specification